PandasThumb/pandasthumb.github.io/_posts/2021/2021-08-20-randomness-is-not.md

 So, does Holloway's argument work?
 Has science been revolutionized?
 Any discussion?

-    <em>I wish to thank the Discovery Institute for making a science blogger's life easy.</em>
+_I wish to thank the Discovery Institute for making a science blogger's life easy._